 Park at the Appalachia trailhead several miles West of Gorham on Rt.
 2. Follow the Airline Trail, the Randolph Path, and the Short Line to arrive at the floor of the ravine.
 The approach is several miles long and will take an hour or three depending on if you're unlucky enough to have to break trail.
 There are many many side trails in this area, so use your map and your head.

-Browse More Classics in King Ravine (Mt.
+Browse More Rock Climbing Classics in King Ravine (Mt.
 Adams)

-Mountain Project's determination of some of the classic, most popular, highest rated routes for King Ravine (Mt.
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for King Ravine (Mt.
 Adams):

 Featured Route For King Ravine (Mt.
 Adams)